3. Reducing the risk of falls on stairs

 • keypads on doors

-• emergency release systems (eg in the event of fire)
+• emergency release systems (for example in the event of fire)

 • alarms alerting staff to the use of stairs (where staff are always able to respond)